immunomind/immundata/README.md

 `immundata` introduces the `ImmunData` data structure – think [AnnData](https://github.com/scverse/anndata) or [SeuratObject](https://github.com/satijalab/seurat-object/) but for immune repertoires – so you can:

-- store tens of millions of immune receptors plus metadata in one place;
+- Store tens of millions of immune receptors plus metadata in one place;

-- compute receptor- and repertoire-level statistics leveraging single-cell, spatial, immunogenicity or any other annotations;
+- Compute receptor- and repertoire-level statistics leveraging single-cell, spatial, immunogenicity or any other annotations;

-- work seamlessly with datasets that don't fit in memory;
+- Work seamlessly with datasets that don't fit in memory;

-- run the same workflow on a laptop, server, or cloud instance.
+- Run the same workflow on a laptop, server, or cloud instance.

 ---